xXangel9Xx/HugsAndCoffe/README.md

-words of developer: Angel Gonzalez. this project it was did in ruby on rails, it was my first project and it was complicated and presents to amount problems, and i taking in account did the front-End and backend myself alone, not is perfect but  to start ,  i do not see it bad.
+## Words of developer: Angel Gonzalez.
+This project it was did in ruby on rails, it was my first project and it was complicated and presents some problems, and taking in account did the front-End and backend myself alone, not is perfect but  to start ,  i do not see it bad.

+# Hugs And Coffe

+This page it is did to help the persons want promote some idea or an help foundation of some type and needs donations of money,  it not work with money in this page, then.
+### ¿how works this page?
+All in the page is optional, the persons go the perfil where they see the images of the help fundation and decide if thanks or not and they have  two options hug or coffe but we will see this later.